How to Visit Sydney’s National Parks by Public Transport

 Sydney Harbour National Park stretches across the harbour, encompassing sections on both the northern and eastern sides of the city.
 It is home to several spectacular walks that run along the Harbour foreshore.

-While you’re here, I highly recommend setting aside some time to experience at least one of these gorgeous walks.
-The landscapes you’ll encounter are the stuff of every photographer’s dreams, and a few hours spent here can help offset a day of indulging in Sydney’s dining delights.
+While you’re here, set aside some time to do at least one walk.
+The landscapes will please and a few hours spent here can help offset a day of indulging in Sydney’s dining delights.

 Most of the walks would rate as easy to moderate, from a 1/2 hour stroll along Hermitage Foreshore walk in the eastern suburbs to the rewarding yet demanding four-hour trek from the Spit Bridge to Manly, there is a track to suit your time and fitness levels.